Akash8292/Natural_Sound_Recognition/README.md

 ## Highlights

 ### WAV to Spectrum
-Before jumping into how to create spectrum, let us first understand the structure of wav file and how it is read in Python.
-The wav file is collection of samples like image is collection of pixels.
-The sample rate is the number of sample used per second to record analog audio and store in the form of digital audio.
-Here the sample rate is 44100 Hz and each wav file is of 5 seconds, so each wav file has 220500 samples.
-The wav to spectrum follows the path : Wav -> Waveform -> Spectrogram -> Spectrum.
+First we have  understand the basic structure of a WAV file and how it's handled in Python.
+Just like an image is made up of pixels, a WAV file consists of audio samples.
+The sample rate represents the number of samples captured per second to convert analog audio to digital form.
+In this case, the sample rate is 44100 Hz, meaning each second of audio comprises 44100 samples.
+As the WAV file is 4 seconds long, it contains a total of 176400 samples.

+The conversion from a WAV file to a spectrum involves traversing through different stages: from WAV to waveform, then to a spectrogram, and finally to a spectrum.

+WAV to Waveform: In this stage, the digital representation of the audio samples is transformed into a waveform, which depicts the amplitude of the audio signal over time.
+This step involves reading the digital audio data from the WAV file and interpreting it as a continuous waveform.

 ![Wav](https://github.com/Akash8292/Natural_Sound_Recognition/assets/98084760/7d093421-0a8e-489c-9c12-b8392fd01f78)

 ![image](https://github.com/Akash8292/Natural_Sound_Recognition/assets/98084760/46086bb3-4288-4a44-8fad-0dc805eb23e4)

+Waveform to Spectrogram: The waveform is then transformed into a spectrogram, which is a visual representation of the spectrum of frequencies in the audio signal as they vary with time.
+This is achieved through techniques such as Short-Time Fourier Transform (STFT), which converts the audio signal into its frequency domain representation.

 ![image](https://github.com/Akash8292/Natural_Sound_Recognition/assets/98084760/902fd2ee-0ed0-4856-9d42-eb9cd493e0e2)

 ## Prerequisites